-6 Summer Colour Trends That Always Look Classy and Expensive
+6 Summer Colour Trends That Always Look Classy and Elevated

 Colour is one of the easiest yet most impactful ways to update your look.
 If you're usually found wearing neutral shades (much like I am), opting for a bright dress for the next circled date in your social calendar will be just the thing to give your aesthetic a shake-up.
 Similarly, if you're usually found wearing vivid clothing, neutralising your wardrobe with an all-white ensemble can be just the thing if you find yourself in need of a change.
 Such is the power of colour trends, and summer is the ideal time to start experimenting.

-Now, you could look to what's currently trending to inform your colour choices for the season ahead; it's a given that pink is going to be everywhere thanks to the upcoming Barbie movie.
+Now, you could look to what's currently trending to inform your colour choices for the season ahead; call it the Barbie effect, but pink still looks set to be a big colour for the season, as is bright red, which steadily rose the fashion ranks over the past few months.
 However, if you're keen to ensure any colours you do decide to invest in will stand the test of time, I've rounded up what I, a fashion editor who has been working in the industry for 12 years, consider to be the most timeless summer colour trends out there.
 Whatever is happening on the runways or in pop culture, these colours have proven they have serious staying power.
 And no, I'm not referring to black which, although it looks slick, is a given any season.

 From standout shades to something more subtle, scroll on to see the summer colour trends that will still feel relevant next year, and the year after that, and the year after that.